Skip to Content

 white cat being kissed with paw on woman's hair

-2. To Show you that it Cares
+2. To Show You That It Cares

 What does it mean when a cat licks your nose?
-As kittens, cats learn from their mother licking them that this is what you do with those that you care about.
+As kittens, cats learn from their mother licking them that this is what you do with those you care about.
 Therefore, when your cat is licking your nose it is telling you that it cares about you.

-If his process ended a bit too early for your kitten or if it was orphaned and loves to lick your nose it may be that it is trying to re-create that connection it had with its mother.
+If this process ended a bit too early for your kitten or if it was orphaned and loves to lick your nose it may be that it is trying to re-create that connection it had with its mother.

 3. To Clean